powerman/perl-Mojolicious-Plugin-SecureCORS/README.md

     Allow access to these headers while processing returned response.

-    These headers doesn't need to be included in this option:
+    These headers don't need to be included in this option:

         Cache-Control
         Content-Language